Huguitis/aoi.js-documentation/src/functions/Events/newVariable.md

 ---
 title: $newVariable
-description: $newVariable gets the data from variable callbacks.
+description: $newVariable gets the data from variable events.
 id: newVariable
 ---

-`$newVariable` gets the data from variable callbacks.
+`$newVariable` gets the data from variable events.

 ## Usage